The , and Science Olympiad teams all competed this weekend at the state competition at Ohio State University.

-Memorial came in fifth place overall in the middle school division; Shore, in seventh place against more than 40 other teams.
-Ridge Middle School's team narrowly missed qualifying for states during the regional competition at Case Western Reserve University.
+Memorial came in fifth place overall in the middle school division; Shore, in seventh place against more than 40 other teams. 's team narrowly missed qualifying for states during the regional competition at Case Western Reserve University.

 (Ninth graders compete with their respective middle school teams.)

 Memorial brought home medals in 11 events and 1 trial event.
 Shore received medals in 5 events.

 Meanwhile, the Mentor High team came just one place short of competing at the National Science Olympiad competition in Orlando, FL.